urakubo/Dojo-standalone/Workflows.md

 #### Proofreading, annotation, and visualization of inferred segmentation

-12. Select "Dojo → Import EM Stack/Segmentation" from the UNI-EM dropdown menu to lauch the dialogue "Import Images & Segments".
+12. Select "Dojo → Import EM Stack/Segmentation" from the UNI-EM dropdown menu to launch the dialogue "Import Images & Segments".
 	- Set "Source Image Folder" as **[UNI-EM]/data/_2DNN_test_images** .
 	- Set "Source Segmentation Folder" as **[UNI-EM]/data/_2DNN_segmentation2** .
 	- Create a file folder and set it as "Destination Dojo Folder".
 Dojo style files will be generated in this folder.